ateneva/how-to-snippets/terraform/README.md

 ## Setting up Terraform

-- setup terraform locally
+- `setup terraform locally`

 ```bash
 brew tap hashicorp/tap
 brew install hashicorp/tap/terraform
 ```

-- verify installation
+- `verify installation`

 ```bash
 terraform -version
 terraform -help
 ```

-### Terraform comes pre-imnstalled in Google Cloud Shell
+**NB** Terraform comes pre-installed in Google Cloud Shell

+---

 ## USEFUL CLI

- - automatically download and install any provider binary for the providers to use within the configuration
+ - `download and install any provider binary for the providers to use within the configuration`

 ```bash
 terraform init
 ```

-- reformat your configuration in the standard style
+- `reformat your configuration in the standard style`

 ```bash
 # check if file format is according to standard style